Fast, Reliable Travel on the 66 Express Lanes by HOV-3+ Carpool, Vanpool, and Commuter Bus

-As part of transforming I-66 to move more people and provide new travel options, High Occupancy Vehicle (HOV) rules on I-66 have changed.
-The switch went into effect on Dec.
+Note that High Occupancy Vehicle (HOV) rules on I-66 have changed as of Dec.
 5, 2022.
-Vehicles will need to have three or more occupants to qualify as HOV on I-66 and travel the express lanes without paying a toll.
-This change from HOV-2+ to HOV-3+ will apply across the entire I-66 corridor including the 22.5-miles of 66 Express Lanes located outside the Beltway, as well as the nine miles of 66 Express Lanes located inside the Beltway between I-495 and Route 29 in Rosslyn, which operate on weekdays during peak periods in peak commute directions, and the section of I-66 between Haymarket and Gainesville.
+Vehicles will need to have three or more occupants to qualify as HOV to travel on the 66 Express Lanes without paying a toll.
+This change from HOV-2+ to HOV-3+ applies across the entire I-66 corridor including the 22.5-miles of 66 Express Lanes located outside the Beltway, as well as the nine miles of 66 Express Lanes located inside the Beltway between I-495 and Route 29 in Rosslyn, which operate on weekdays during peak periods in peak commute directions.
+The change also applies to the section of I-66 between Haymarket and Gainesville.

-This HOV change will establish consistent requirements across Northern Virginia’s Express Lanes network on I-66, I-95, I-495, and I-395, providing seamless, reliable travel for carpool, vanpool, and commuter bus travelers.
+This HOV change establishes consistent requirements across Northern Virginia’s Express Lanes network on I-66, I-95, I-495, and I-395 providing seamless, reliable travel for carpool, vanpool, and commuter bus travelers.
 Learn more about this HOV change here.

 66 Express Lanes – Changing the Way You Move